Volcanocoder/ShoesShop_Flutter/README.md

 This project is licensed under the MIT License.
 For more information, please see the LICENSE file.

 ## Contact
-For inquiries and to stay updated on the latest developments, please meseage us at: t.me/volcanocoder
+For inquiries and to stay updated on the latest developments, please massage us at: t.me/volcanocoder

 This README.md provides details about the features, installation and setup, contribution guidelines, license, and contact information for your project.
 It's best to update it with the specific details of your project.